TomasHubelbauer/html-data-view-box/README.md

   - If enabled, the first line will be scrolled in accordance to the scrollbar position, not stuck on top of the container reflecting the minute changes in scroll instead of just flickering with new values
-- Make cells with the value of zero gray (in addition to the leading zero)
 - Make the number of cells configurable
 - Consider making this a custom DOM element
   - https://developer.mozilla.org/en-US/docs/Web/Web_Components